lahirunie-dulsara/Plant-Disease-Identification-Model/README.md

 - Trained on a labeled dataset of various plant species
 - Supports prediction on custom images
 - High performance using a CNN or transfer learning model
+- GUI interface using Tkinter for easy interaction

 ## 🧠 Model Overview